dhairs/LimelightDocs/docs/software_change_log.rst

 Easier access to 3D Data (Breaking Changes)
 --------------------------------------------
-RobotPose in TargetSpace is arguably the most useful data coming out of Limelight with repsect to AprilTags.
-Using this alone, you can perfectly alighn a drivetrain with an AprilTag on the field.
+RobotPose in TargetSpace is arguably the most useful data coming out of Limelight with respect to AprilTags.
+Using this alone, you can perfectly align a drivetrain with an AprilTag on the field.
 Until now, this data has been buried in the JSON dump.
 In 2023.2, all 3D data for the primary in-view AprilTag is accessible over NT.

 * NetworkTables Key "campose" is now "camerapose_targetspace"